MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 Yes.
 Microsoft 365 customers can create solution-aware flows if the environment in which they create the solution-aware flow has a Dataverse database attached to it.
 The default environment gets a Dataverse database by default.
 The admin must attach a Dataverse instance to non-default environments.
 Admins need at least a 1 GB tenant level Dataverse database capacity available to create a new environment.

 The first subscription of Power Apps, Power Automate, Power Virtual Agents, Dynamics 365 Sales, Customer Service, and Field Service adds a one-time default capacity limit of 10 GB for the tenant.
 When you add subscriptions to the tenant, additional Dataverse capacity may accrue to the tenant.
 For example, if a new customer purchases a Power Automate premium plan, the tenant receives 10 GB of default Dataverse database capacity.
-And if the tenant buys 10 Power Automate premium licenses, the tenant gets 10.5 GB (10 GB plus 10 times 50 MB).
+And if the tenant buys 10 Power Automate Premium licenses, the tenant gets 10.5 GB (10 GB plus 10 times 50 MB).

 ### I use multiple user connections in my premium flow.
-Which user needs a premium license to run the flow?
+Which user needs a Premium license to run the flow?

 Connections are independent from license checks.
-You can have multiple user connections in a flow, but the flow always runs in the context of primary owner/run-only user/process license.
+You can have multiple user connections in a flow, but the flow always runs in the context of primary owner/run-only user/Process license.

 ### The owner of a flow left the organization.
 How can we ensure it works without interruptions?